Implementation Science (IMPLMT SCI)

 Instructor(s): Matthew Spinelli

-Prerequisite(s): Training or experience in clinical research, public health, quality improvement or health care organization leadership.
+Prerequisite(s): Training or experience in clinical research, public health, quality improvement, or health care organization leadership.
 Exceptions for these prerequisites may be made with the consent of the course director

 View full course details: